Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Introduction

 \section{Introduction}

-~ Time series forecasting, especially computational intelligence enabled time series forecasting, is of great importance for a learning system in dynamic environments, and plays a vital role in applications such as in finance~\cite{rather2015recurrent,tran2018temporal,sezer2018algorithmic}, energy~\cite{zhao2017deep,tang2018non,wang2018crude}, traffic~\cite{wang2016traffic,guo2016robust,yu2017deep}, and electric load~\cite{hu2014comprehensive,hu2015mid,chen2018short}, etc. Recently, convolutional neural networks (CNNs) have been successfully implemented for time series forecasting tasks, benefiting from its strength in extracting local features via multiple convolutional filters and learning representation by fully connected layers~\cite{babu2016deep,borovykh2017conditional,ma2017learning,sadaei2019short}.
+~ Recent studies have revealed that convolutional neural network (CNN), which benefits from its strength in extracting local features via multiple convolutional filters and learning representation by fully connected layers, has been successfully implemented for time series forecasting that is of great importance in real world applications, such as finance~\cite{sezer2018algorithmic,cavalliCNNbased2021}, energy~\cite{luo2019can,dongNovel2020}, and electric load~\cite{sadaei2019short,kuoHigh2018}.

-As for the neural network architecture design of a CNN with convolutional layers and fully connected layers, it is typically first to determine the hyper-parameters (i.e., neural architecture, learning rate, and training epochs), and then train the network based on some gradient descent optimization methods.
-As such, the predefined neural architecture is fixed in the training process, making it hard and inflexible to evolve the architecture for modeling the time series.
+{ The importance of time series forecasting and the applications of CNNs for modeling it have raised increasing attention to construct CNNs for time series prediction.
+As for the model selection, constructing a CNN commonly follows a typical paradigm, which is to determine and fix the hyper-parameters (i.e., neural architecture, learning rate, and training epochs) first, and then train the network based on some gradient descent optimization methods, making it inflexible and extremely laborious to evolve the hyper-parameters to build CNNs \cite{zela2018towards}.
+Hence, constructing a powerful CNN for time series prediction efficiently is focused in this study.}

+Reasearchers have investigated many methods on the model selection for building the forecasting model.
+Hu et al.~\cite{huShortterm2016} presented a hybrid PSO-SVR forecasting method, which used particle swarm optimization (PSO) to search optimal support vector regression (SVR) parameters.
+Flores et al.~\cite{floresEvolutive2012} evolved auto-regression moving average (ARMA) and multilayer perceptron (MLP) for time series forecasting by using genetic algorithm to indicate which variables are active in ARMA or to optimize the hidden neurons, activation functions and other configurations of MLP.
+Further, Elsken et al.~\cite{elskenNeural2019a} provided a survey on searching the hyper-parameters of neural network (NN) models, which concludes the common practice of evolving NN is to set up a search space of hyper-parameters defining the network architecture and then search the optimal parameters.

+However, there exist imperfections in existing researches.
+For example, during the search phase of evolving CNN models, the candidate model configurations (e.g., the number of the filters, the type of activation functions and pooling layers, the size of convolutional and pooling filters) are fixed and then the weight parameters of the defined architectures are trained with a number of epochs, only after that, the candidate hyper-parameters can be evaluated.
+Unfortunately, it is extremely time-consuming of training many different model configurations~\cite{baker2017accelerating}.